Denver Wrongful Death Attorney

 Clearly, making a strong showing in court of the grief and loss suffered following a wrongful death event is a difficult, wrenching and arduous experience.
 Further, it may be a virtual impossibility for direct survivors whose relationship with the deceased party was strained or perhaps even limited in nature.
 To address such situations, Colorado law provides a decedent’s heirs the choice of opting out of having to prove emotional anguish by filing what is known as a solatium claim.
 In exchange for recovery capped at $87,210 for cases in which fault is established, claimants bear no responsibility for proving a particular level of grief.

-At the Law Firm of Jeremy Rosenthal, we understand that the shock, disbelief and emotional paralysis that can follow on the heels of a sudden loss can prevent survivors from taking important legal action.
+At the Law Firm of Jeremy Rosenthal, an experienced Denver wrongful death attorney understands that the shock, disbelief and emotional paralysis that can follow on the heels of a sudden loss can prevent survivors from taking important legal action.
 However, by allowing us to shoulder the burden on your behalf and commence the battle for fairness, accountability and full compensation, the gradual process of healing can begin that much sooner.
-To schedule a no-cost initial consultation to explore your options and discuss the facts of your case, we invite you to contact us at 303.825.2223.
+To schedule a no-cost initial consultation to explore your options and discuss the facts of your case, we invite you to contact us at (303) 825-2223.